Explore Mallorca

 You will then hit a fabulous descent down to Formentor beach before climbing again as you get closer to the cape.
 From here, you will reach the famous Cap Formentor tunnels so take it carefully and bring lights with you.
 Cala Figuera beach is to your left and you will be riding over undulating roads, the sides of which, drop impressively into the sea below.
 From here, you will reach the Cap Formentor photo point before a few more hairpins drop you below the lighthouse for your final push to the top.

-Mallorca Climb Number 3: Coll de Soller
+Mallorca Climb Number 3: Coll De Soller

-The Coll de Soller is a must ride Mallorca cycling climb.
-Both the north and southern sections offer incredible riding.
 The southern ascent has 20 tight turns whilst the north has almost 30 hairpins to contend with.
 The climb is a bucket list ride and is often tacked on to a loop to include Puig Major and Sa Calobra.

-Brief Description of the Route
+Brief Description Of The Route

-The southern ascent is the shorter of the two climbs, at just 4.9 kilometres in length.
+The South The southern ascent is the shorter of the two climbs, at just 4.9 kilometres in length.
 After 1 kilomters, you hit the first hairpin and you’ll be greeted with tough sections of up to 11%.
 The road narrows and you will feel immersed in the climb.
 You will reach a long straight section which gives a little respite at bout 5-6% incline before you reach the last 3 kilometers of ascent and the hairpins.
 They come quickly, only separated by a couple of hundred metres of tarmac, and you'll ride 20 of them to the summit.

-The north side offers similar gradients to the south section but the climb is 2.5 kilometres longer, with 10 more hairpins.
+The North The north side offers similar gradients to the south section but the climb is 2.5 kilometres longer, with 10 more hairpins.
 In fact between kilometre 4 and 6 there are actually 16 switchbacks!

 Mallorca Climb Number 2: Puig Major